picosh/docs/posts/faq.md

 # How do I force the correct pico SSH key?

+Sometimes your `ssh-agent` can get in the way of which key it wants to send us.
+We accept the first key that is provided to us because our signup flow involves accepting any public key presented to us.
+So you need to make sure you are sending us the right key.

+Thankfully, there are ssh options to force the correct key.
 There are two ways, one is when SSHing to us:

 ```bash
 ssh -o IdentitiesOnly=yes -i ~/.ssh/id_ed25519 pico.sh